 The SFVCMHC, Inc. (the Center) is committed to providing access to all individuals who are seeking information from our Web site.
-To provide this information, the Center website has been designed for individuals with disabilities have access to, and use of information and data, comparable to that provided to individuals without disabilities, unless an undue burden would be imposed on the Center.

 San Fernando Valley Community Mental Health Center, Inc., is committed to protecting the privacy of its clients.
 The Center intends to comply with the Privacy Rule, promulgated pursuant to Health Insurance Portability and Accountability Act of 1996, which establishes requirements with respect to client privacy applicable to certain health care entities, including the Center.

 The Privacy Rule is not the only law governing the Center with respect to client privacy.
 It is also the policy of the Center to comply with all California laws and other Federal laws governing patient privacy to the extent those laws are not preempted by the Privacy Rule.
 If you have a question as to whether California law is preempted by the Privacy Rule, please contact the Center’s Privacy Official.

 The Center has adopted this Privacy Rule Compliance Program (the “Compliance Program”), consisting of the attached policies and procedures, to assure its compliance with the Privacy Rule and all relevant California laws governing privacy to the extent such California laws are not preempted by the Privacy Rule.
 Recognizing that conducting the Program is an evolving process, the Center will, from time to time, implement other policies and procedures, and may modify existing policies and procedures, to reflect its commitment to patient privacy and compliance with the Privacy Rule.
 All such additional policies and procedures, and amendments, will be approved by the Center and implemented by senior management.